 Getting circulation and heat to the muscles also aids in pain management and healing.
 Working with your massage therapist to develop an at home stretching and strengthening routine will also be beneficial to prevent recurring injuries in the future and to decrease shoulder pain.

 If you suspect you have a rotator cuff injury, don’t waste time!
 Contact one of our massage therapists today to get scheduled for a clinical assessment and develop a treatment plan specific to your needs.

 Corrective Exercise for Shoulder Pain

-Shoulder pain can stem from movement and posture dysfunctions that over time have work down collegen fibers in the tendons.
-Additionally, dysfunctional and repetitive movements cause muscle imbalances.
-A muscle imbalance means that muscles on one side of a joint are over worked and tight whereas muscles on the other side of the joint are weak and not doing their job helping with movement.
+Shoulder pain can stem from movement and posture dysfunctions that over time have worked down the collegen fibers in the tendons.
+Additionally, dysfunctional and repetitive movements cause muscle imbalances that can contribute to shoulder pain and in injuries.
+A muscle imbalance means that muscles on one side of a joint are over worked and tight, whereas muscles on the other side of the joint are weak and not doing their job properly to help with a given movement.

-Corrective exercise aims to correct compensation patters, treating your pain fro the root cause.
+Corrective exercises aim to correct compensated movement patterns and treat your pain at the root cause.
 Stretches, strengthening exercises and foam rolling are combined in a tailor made program just for you.

 At The Anatomy of Wellness, we offer corrective exercise packages that combine with clinical bodywork to get you better fast.

 Kinesio Tape (K-Tape) is also an excellent way to alleviate shoulder pain in the muscles, assist in stabilizing the shoulder (while not limiting range of motion) and encourage proper posture as the muscles heal.
 We have several K-Tape certified practitioners at The Anatomy of Wellness who can help you to learn more about how K-Tape can help you.